-PAMINA RTDC1 Wor Organisation(s): Nirex Responsible Person(s): Mike POOLE Date: 27 November 2006 • Retention of por tentially released radionuclides • Predictability of f groundwater composition • Mechanical/geological predictability of the repository formation such that the integrity of the rock structure would not be impaired • Absence of resord ources (mineral, water, oil, etc) - or other uses of the host Regard ing consideration of geoscientific arguments for safety: • geological evolution understanding of rtant argument is to present a clear understanding of past lution at the particular site, consistent with the global of geological evolution.
-Efforts should be made to achieve a s on this from many independent experts. • arguments are seldom based on a single piece of evidence.
-If rguments rather than individual arguments that is important. • It is recognized of this are not n est is in "reasonable" predictability of the geological system that most geological systems evolve with time, but all details eeded for demonstrating safety.
-However, there is a need to red bounds for the future evolution. • types.
-The stren same type of arguments can be applied for different rock ngth of arguments and the time scale of validity, however ost rocks and types.
-The arguments work better in "simple" • - - ences between different programs is crucial in assessing eaknesses in "own" arguments The confidence with which groundwater flow models can be used is, in part, dependent on the process adopted to develop those models from site-specific data.
+PAMINA RTDC-1 Work Package 1.2: Questionnaire for RTDC-1 Participants Organia sation(s): Nirex (from April 2007: NDA) Respon sible Person(s): Mike Poole Date: 27 November 2006 • Retention of por tentially released radionuclides • Predictability of f groundwater composition • Mechanical/geo the integrity of t logical predictability of the repository formation such that the rock structure would not be impaired • Absence of reserved ources (mineral, water, oil, etc) - or other uses of the host Regard ing consideration n of geoscientific arguments for safety: • The most impo geological evo understanding of broad consensus ortant argument is to present a clear understanding of past lution at the particular site, consistent with the global of geological evolution.
+Efforts should be made to achieve a s on this from many independent experts. • The supporting is the chain of a arguments are seldom based on a single piece of evidence.
+It rguments rather than individual arguments that is important. • A primary inter It is recognized of this are not n find well-reasor est is in "reasonable" predictability of the geological system. that most geological systems evolve with time, but all details needed for demonstrating safety.
+However, there is a need to ned bounds for the future evolution. • Generally, the types.
+The stren vary between h systems. same type of arguments can be applied for different rock ngth of arguments and the time scale of validity, however, ost rocks and types.
+The arguments work better in "simple" • Sharing experies strengths and w ences between different programs is crucial in assessing eaknesses in "own" arguments The confidence with which groundwater flow models can be used is, in part, dependent on the process adopted to develop those models from site-specific data.
 A scientific programme supporting successive stages in the siting of a disposal facility will evolve as more information becomes available and understanding is refined.
 It is therefore important that there is demonstrable integration between the data on which understanding is founded, the models that represent that understanding, and the experts involved in both.
 It is also important that the level of confidence in the models is clearly established.